ldelavois/ldelavois.github.io/README.md

 <!-- <a href="https://tholman.com/github-corners/">GitHub Ref Corner</a> -->

 <h3>TODO list:</h3>
-- Edit design and colors
+- [ ] Edit design and colors

-- Add responsive nav bar
+- [ ] Add responsive nav bar

-- Correct pictures scaling
+- [ ] Correct pictures scaling

-- Add github info via github API
+- [ ] Add github info via github API

-- Make more Back End projects to connect with this website
+- [ ] Make more Back End projects to connect with this website

+- [ ] Host json data into a cloud Database and join with an API